 5. How much does an AI flashcard app cost?

 Pricing for AI flashcard apps ranges from completely free to approximately $10/month.
 Anki's desktop version is free and open-source.
-Memly offers a generous free tier with core AI features, with Pro at $9.99/month.
+Memly offers a free Trial where you can try AI generation with your own material, Plus at $4/month, and Pro at $8/month.
 Quizlet Plus costs $7.99/month.
 When evaluating cost, consider the time savings: if an AI flashcard app saves you 5 hours of card creation per month, even a $10 subscription represents a cost of $2 per hour saved.

 6. Can I import my existing Anki decks into an AI flashcard app?